PAHeartBeat/Core-Dependency/Unity/Packages/com.iPAHeartBeat.Core.Dependency/README.md

-# iPAHeartBeat Core Common-Modals
+# iPAHeartBeat Core Dependency

-This package is designed to provide commonly used modals and data structures for integration into various projects, tools, and repositories through NuGet and Unity Packages.
+## Introduction
+Introducing the Dependency Management Package

+This package is designed to offer a fundamental dependency management system.
+It allows you to efficiently reuse various types or objects by maintaining just one instance of each.
+Think of it as a simplified form of a singleton system.

+In simpler terms, this package helps you manage and share important pieces of code, making your programming tasks more efficient and organized.
+Whether you're a beginner or an experienced coder, it's a valuable tool for enhancing your projects.

 For your convenience, we've included the following essential links: